Hi there, we are VRMonkey from Brazil and we were selected by Intel for the Ultimate Coder Challenge VR: VI! Yayyy

 - It makes learning more interesting and fun in order to improve motivation and attention;

-- It makes possible to explore situations that are impossible in the real world, for example: exploring a planet like Mars, travelling within the human body, making explorations underwater, or inside caves, visiting places too small to be seen (molecules) or that are very expensive or very distant, or travelling in time and seeing historical places.
+- It makes possible to explore situations that are impossible in the real world, for example: exploring a planet like Mars, traveling within the human body, making explorations underwater, or inside caves, visiting places too small to be seen (molecules) or that are very expensive or very distant, or traveling in time and seeing historical places.

 - It eliminates environmental hazards and risks to the teacher or to the student.

 - It increases retention through the sense of realism

 - It improves the transfer of learning to the real world

 - It gives access to learning content anywhere at any time

 To take a better advantage of the possibilities offered by VR in the field of education, we invited 3 professors supported by FAPESP (São Paulo Research Foundation) as consultants: